 Scripts are Python modules or packages containing one or more Python functions.
 When Wing starts up, it will search all directories in the configured Script Search Path for modules (*.py files) and packages ( directories with an __init__.py file and any number of other *.py files or sub-packages).

 Wing will load scripts defined in each file and add them to the command set that is defined internally.
 The script directories are traversed in the order they are given in the preference and files are loaded in alphabetical order.
 When multiple scripts with the same name are found, the script that is loaded last overrides any loaded earlier under that name.
+For package scripts, Wing will load all package modules that are imported in the __init__.py file.

 Functions in scripts are exposed as commands in Wing unless their names start with an underscore.
 Commands may be bound to keys, added to menus or run via Command by Name on the Edit menu.